Chip’s Favorite Credit Card Offers

 I prefer to use a credit card instead of a debit card because it puts a firewall between other people and my bank account.
 I also prefer a card over cash because I’m a bit of germ freak and money is fondled by junkies, hobos and booger eatin’ morons.

 I use a credit card to automatically pay every purchase and bill possible.
-The only bills I cannot pay with a card is my mortgage, property tax and gas bill.
+The only bills I cannot pay with a card are my mortgage, property tax and gas bill.
 Then I pay off the card in full with money I otherwise would have used to make purchases in the first place.

 Just getting started in the credit card world?
 I suggest that you get a card that never has an annual fee and also gives you some rewards for every dollar you charge on the card.
 Email me if you have any questions.

+My favorite credit cards give me HUGE sign-up bonuses worth literally hundreds of dollars in tax-free rebate cash, rewards points or airline miles.
 Many of these cards have both personal and business versions for more bonuses.
 A lot of these cards waive the annual fee for a year while you try out the card to see if you like it.
 If you decide not to keep the card, you can still redeem your points/miles before closing the card.